benjisidi/saltmarsh/Session 6 - Gellin is a Sea Prince.md

 	- He finds that Gellin has a stack of private letters
 - [[Tiresias]] telepathically goes *"I have a message from your friends off-shore.
 They're growing suspicious.
 Be careful."*
 	- He seems panicked, and believes the message
 	- Speaks to a servant immediately afterwards.
-Tiresias reads his mind and finds out where he's going: *[[Harvey]]*
+Tiresias reads his mind and finds out where he's going: He's meeting [[Harvey Cutt]] and an image of a bar.